CumulusNetworks/docs/content/cumulus-linux-518/System-Configuration/Profile-Based-Configuration.md

 =================
 No Data
 ```

+To show the active profile, run the `nv show system do-spx active-profile` command.

 The persistent configuration records only the profile name and the parameters you provide.
 Other operational NVUE show commands show the fully resolved state.